jaredlll08/ModTemplate/README.md

     mcVersion "1.16.5"
     // Link to the CurseForge project, used to generate file links and for the update tracker. curseHomepage "https://www.curseforge.com/minecraft/mc-mods/slimyboyos"
-    // Project name, used in the Discord webhook and the version tracker. projectName "SlimyBoyos"
+    // Display name, used in the Discord webhook. displayName "SlimyBoyos"

     // Changelog generation
     changelog {